Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

 ## Deployment

- > **NOTE: Once more, please make sure all the steps mentioned below are done in your management server.**
+ > **Note:** Once more, please make sure all the steps mentioned below are done in your management server.

 As mentioned, this deployment will leverage this [PowerShell script](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure_stack_hci/powershell/azstack_hci_vm_deploy.ps1) to deploy all the needed componenets.
 Before running the script, it's important to edit the script variables for matching the parameters of your environment.
 We can split it in three sets of variables: